bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 :::caution

 The `--inputs` flag does not support CID subpaths.
-Directories only.

 :::

-Alternatively, run your workload with a publicly accessible http(s) URL, which will download the data temporarily into IPFS:
+Alternatively, you can run your workload with a publicly accessible http(s) URL, which will download the data temporarily into IPFS:

 ```bash
 export URL=https://download.geofabrik.de/antarctica-latest.osm.pbf